 To control the loss of inhibitions, a doctor might prescribe antidepressants known as SSRIs.

 Other Types of Dementia

-- Young-onset Dementia – This is the term given to those who have been diagnosed with dementia under the age of 65.
+- Young-onset Dementia – a term for dementia in those under the age of 65.
 An estimated 42,000 younger people are believed to have dementia.

-- Creutzfeldt-Jakob Disease – A rare but fatal condition which affects your brain.
-This type is caused by an abnormally shaped protein called a prion infecting the brain.
+- Creutzfeldt-Jakob Disease – a rare but fatal condition which affects your brain.

 Personal Alarm Information